 The wax is hard, brittle, and fatty to the touch.
 When using it for candle making add beeswax to the wax formula in a 1:2 ratio of beeswax to bayberry wax, by weight.
 Use a gram scale for accuracy.
 While you can make candles out of 100% bayberry wax, the addition of beeswax makes the candles more stable and less brittle.

 In commercial candles bayberry fragrance oil is added to paraffin wax along with green dye, to produce inexpensive bayberry votive candles.
 Since commercial bayberry candles are scented with fragrance oil, you may find natural bayberry candles lack the characteristic bayberry scent you might be expecting.

-> Natural bayberry wax has a subtle, spicy scent that is more pronounced as the candle is blown out, similar to beeswax candles.
+Natural bayberry wax has a subtle, spicy scent that is more pronounced as the candle is blown out, similar to beeswax candles.
 The colour of the wax is a pale sage green to olive green colour that varies with the growing conditions.
-It will develop a white blush, in the same way that natural beeswax candles develop a white blush, due to the triglycerides that rise to the surface as the wax cools and crystalizes.
+It will develop a white blush, in the same way, that natural beeswax candles develop a white blush, due to the triglycerides that rise to the surface as the wax cools and crystallizes.

-> The melting point of bayberry wax is 114 to 130F, below the melting point of beeswax (140°F).
+The melting point of bayberry wax is 114 to 130F, below the melting point of beeswax (140°F).
 Add bayberry to the same pot as beeswax and melt the two together, then thoroughly mix them before pouring your candle.

 Since the melting point of bayberry wax is lower than the melting point for beeswax, choose a wick that is one size smaller than the wick you’d choose for the same size beeswax candle.
 This will prevent the candle from melting faster than the wick can take up the wax pool as fuel.
 If you are making a lot of bayberry candles, test the wick size out on a few candles before committing to a bigger production run.
 The most common complaints about malfunctioning candles can be prevented by proper wick sizing.